 Ms Jessica Tan, Managing Director of Microsoft Singapore

-Good morning and welcome to the Microsoft Unlimited Potential Scholarship Award Presentation and IT Apprenticeship Graduation Ceremony 2010.
+Welcome to the 2009 Microsoft Unlimited Potential Scholarship Awards & IT Apprenticeship Graduation Ceremony.

 Today, technology plays a role in almost everything – whether it is education, employment or recreational based activities.
 Access to this technology, something as basic as access to a computer, for example, has the potential to help people with disabilities.
 It can help them communicate with their peers and mentors, it can help them take on high-tech careers, it can help them pursue various goals.
 Most importantly, it can help them take the initiative, and lead self-determined lives.